November 1 – December 31, 2021

 Length: 200 Miles

 The Across Florida 200-Mile Endurance Trail Run takes you across the state of Florida.
 Challenge yourself with 100 miles of the Florida Trail, 20 miles of State Park trails, 45 miles of dirt roads, 15 miles of new Rails to Trails, and only 20 miles of road.
 Brought to you by ARGeorgia.com, FLX Adventures, Florida State Parks, and the City of St. Augustine.
 Runners can start their journey on Monday, November 1st on the west coast of Florida and finish by Friday, December 31st.
+There is no time cut-off.
 Registered runners will receive access to GPX files, maps of each section with details on all suggested aid station locations for your crew to support you along the way.
 Once you complete the full 200 miles, runners will receive the largest ever buckle and race t-shirt, as well as custom-designed awards.
 NEVER STEP FOOT ON THE SAME TRAIL TWICE DURING THIS RACE, NO OUT AND BACKS, NO LOOPS OR REPEATS.
 THIS IS A "TRUE" POINT-TO-POINT CHALLENGE.

 2021 Race Pricing